 - pork sausage spaghetti bolognese

 - crispy cheddar chicken

 - black bean and poblano flautas

-For an extra fee, customers can choose a Gourmet Plus option, which includes pricier cuts of meat and occasional specialty boxes, such as a holiday box.
+For an extra fee, a person can choose a Gourmet Plus option, which includes pricier cuts of meat and occasional specialty boxes, such as a holiday box.

-Purple Carrot also rotate their menu weekly, and they offer recipes for breakfast, as well as lunch and dinner.
-Customers can view the weekly menu options online or with the company’s app.
+Menu options: Purple Carrot rotates their menu weekly and offers recipes for breakfast, lunch, and dinner.
+Customers can view the weekly menu online or via the company’s app.